cameronbyrne4/discord-mimic-bot/README.md

 # Cam-Bot: A Personalized Discord AI Companion

+I built this while studying abroad at the National University of Singapore.
+With a 16 hour time zone difference to home, it's a struggle to keep in contact with my close friends due to our mismatched work and sleep schedules and the fact that we aren't in the same stages of the day.
+Like in the morning, we could typically talk about what we want to accomplish with the day.
+I made this project to allow my friends an outlet to talk to me when I'm not present, and learned some new technologies while working on it!

 A Discord bot that mimics a specific person's texting style and personality, complete with contextual memory and scheduled interactions.
 Built with Python, Discord.py, MongoDB, and OpenAI's GPT-3.5.

 ## 🌟 Features